samsquire/ideas4/README.md

 # 442. Object oriented object owners - decoupled OOP and ownership

 Threads are running and they are assigned an object.
+An object has a home.
 Objects can send messages to eachother.

 Objects change their shape through processing, which reschedules them onto different threads.